PacificBiosciences/smrtflow/extras/pbbundler/smrtlink_services_ui/README.md

 # Run SMRT Link System

+(See the CHANGELOG.md for details of API changes)

-### SMRT Link is composed of 3 subcomponents
+### SMRT Link System is composed of 3 subcomponents

+1. SL Installer.
+Contains the SL Installer, admin tools and layers to create the proper ENV for subcomponents and tools to be called
+2. SL "pbbundle" subcomponents, SL Webservices, WSO2, Tomcat, admin commandline tools for interfacing to these components (described below)
+3. SL Tools Commandline tools (e.g, blasr, pbsmrtpipe) used in analysis pipelines

+### SMRT Link pbbundle

+The container component is referred to the **pbbundle** in this doc (FIXME.
+This needs a better name)

+It contains and is managed four sub-components.

 1. SMRT Link Analysis Web Services (scala/java services run from secondary-analysis.jar in the root of the bundle)
 2. Tomcat webserver for serving static HTML files (the SL UI is server from)
 3. The [WSO2 API Manager](http://wso2.com/products/api-manager/) to enforce user Rights and Roles
+4. Postgres 9.6.1 DB used for SMRT Link Analysis services

-Note, SMRT View is started up and managed by the SL installer
+Note, SMRT View subcomponent of SL System is started up and managed by the SL installer

-### Bundle System Requirements
+### pbbundle System Requirements

 - vanilla python 2.7.x (for config parsing and processing)
 - java 1.8 (oracle recommended)
 - PostgreSQL 9.6.1 (SL Analysis Web services require).
 For stability and performance, the location of the database files *MUST* be stored on local disk (e.g., not on NFS).
-- TODO (minimum recommended memory and number of cores)
+- TODO (clarify minimum recommended memory and number of cores)

-### SL System bundle Commandline Tools
+### pbbundle Commandline Tools

 Several tools are included in the SL System bundle.
-There are internal or admin exes in *[BUNDLE_ROOT]/tools* and exes in *[BUNDLE_ROOT]/bin* that are configured to have specific defaults for getting the starting the bundle and getting the status of the bundle in [BUNDLE_ROOT].
+There are internal or admin exes in *[BUNDLE_ROOT]/tools/bin* and exes in *[BUNDLE_ROOT]/bin* that are configured to have specific defaults for getting the starting the bundle and getting the status of the bundle in [BUNDLE_ROOT].

 #### Bin

-Executables in [BUNDLE_ROOT]/bin/
+Public Executables in [BUNDLE_ROOT]/bin

 - *start* Start the SL System
 - *stop* Stop the SL System
-- *get-status* Gets the status of SL System or gets the status of a subcomponent via `--subcomponent-id` TODO(mpkocher)(migrate to scala)
+- *get-status* Gets the status of SL System or gets the status of a subcomponent via `--subcomponent-id`
-- *apply-config* Runs and Validates the SMRT Link System configuration JSON file (*smrtlink-system-config.json*) TODO(mpkocher)(migrate get-status to scala)
+- *apply-config* Runs and Validates the SMRT Link System configuration JSON file (*smrtlink-system-config.json*)
+- *upgrade* This will start the db (if necessary), run the legacy migration, of import from SL == 4.0.0 Sqlite db into Postgres DB.(Note, only 4.0.0 importing is supported)

+Private Executables in [BUNDLE_ROOT]/bin (not be directly called from SL installer)

+- *check-system-limits* Checks the system for required ulimits and other system related configuration
+- *dbctrl* Handles Postgres db creation, initialization, start, stop, status, and verifying functionality

 #### Tools

-Executables in [BUNDLE_ROOT]/tools
+Executables in [BUNDLE_ROOT]/tools/bin

 - *pbservice* Interface to the SL Analysis web services.
 Get status of services, jobs, import datasets, etc...
 - *smrt-db-tool* TODO(mpkocher)(Rename this tool) Db Run PostgreSQL database migrations, get the database connection status